 Location: District of Columbia, USA

-A composer for MorningStar Music Publishers, Kjos Music, and Roger Dean Publishing, Stephen Caracciolo has been active as a clinician for various educational, ecclesiastical, and professional organizations.
+A composer for MorningStar Music Publishers, ECS Publishing, Kjos Music, and Roger Dean Publishing, Stephen Caracciolo has been active as a clinician for various educational, ecclesiastical, and professional organizations.
 His compositions appear on professional, collegiate, and large church repertoire lists, and can be heard on nationally distributed recordings.
-The National Lutheran Choir, University Concert Choir of Valparaiso, Iowa State Singers, Capital University Chapel Choir, Millikin Chamber Chorale, Northeastern College Choir, Bucknell Rooke Chapel Singers, Seattle Pacific University Choir, Marble Collegiate Church Sanctuary Choir of New York City, Schola Cantorum of Sacred Heart Church of Sacramento, the 18th Street Singers of Washington DC, and Cathedra of Washington National Cathedral are among the many American choral organizations that have performed and recorded his published works.
+Cathedra of Washington National Cathedral, The National Lutheran Choir, University Concert Choir of Valparaiso, Iowa State Singers, Capital University Chapel Choir, Millikin Chamber Chorale, Northeastern College Choir, Bucknell Rooke Chapel Singers, Seattle Pacific University Choir, Marble Collegiate Church Sanctuary Choir of New York City, Schola Cantorum of Sacred Heart Church of Sacramento, and the 18th Street Singers of Washington DC are among the many American choral organizations that have performed and recorded his published works.

 Stephen Caracciolo has served on the faculties of Denison University where he was coordinator of choral activities; Ohio University, conducting the Singing Men of Ohio in a rigorous schedule of concert tours and appearances; and Roberts Wesleyan College as Director of Choral Activities.
 His vocal coaches have included Marvin Keenze, Andreas Poulimenos, and Paul Elliot, and he studied choral conducting with leading national figures in the field, including Joseph Flummerfelt, Constantina Tsolainou,James Jordan, Paul Hillier, Jan Harrington, Peter Erdei, and John Poole, former conductor of the BBC Singers.